 Every concept starts from something concrete, then a visual model, then the equation.
 Students see the math before they manipulate it.

-Structured lessons and guided practice with a tutor on hand.
+Guided lab sessions and structured practice with an instructor on hand.
 Students try, get feedback, and try again — at their own pace.

 We re-check skills regularly.
 The plan shifts as your student strengthens, so they keep working at the right level of challenge.